How to Write an Email Requesting the Meeting Agenda

 Dear [Recipient's Name],

-I hope this email finds you well.
-I request the meeting agenda for our upcoming [Meeting Name] scheduled for [Date] at [Time].
-Having the agenda in advance will greatly assist me in preparing for the meeting and ensuring its effectiveness.
+Hope you are well.
+I am writing this email to request the agenda of our upcoming [Meeting Name] scheduled for [Date] at [Time].
+Having the agenda will help me in preparing for the meeting and the keep the outcomes of the meeting helpful.

 Best regards,